shareandcharge/sharecharge-core-client/README.md

 Commands:

-cp-status <id>   Returns the current status of the Chargingpole with given id cp-enable <id>   Enables the Chargingpole with given id cp-disable <id>  Disables the Chargingpole with given id
+cp-status <address>   Returns the current status of the Chargingpole with given address cp-enable <address>   Enables the Chargingpole with given address cp-disable <address>  Disables the Chargingpole with given address
 ```

 ### Coming Soon: